zoten/tren/README.md

    * dispute transactions targeting a non existent transaction
    * dispute transactions from a client targeting a different client
    * dispute transactions targeting another dispute transaction

+## Edge Cases

+ * at the moment the system allows edge cases where amount can become negative, e.g. disputing a deposit that has already been spent.
+We have no specific business rule for this, so we'll allow it, supposing this dispute would become a chargeback